The Story

 The story of the Nutbrown Hares trying to find a way to measure the unmeasurable, and Big Nutbrown Hare’s heart-warming declaration to Little Nutbrown Hare, ‘I love you right up to the moon – AND BACK’, has helped this story become a way of saying ‘I love you’ all over the world.

-The book has inspired a range of publishing, including our 25th anniversary special editions, and a wonderful selection of licensed products.
+The book has inspired a range of publishing, from baby books to novelty gift sets and special editions, and a wonderful selection of licensed products.
 Find out more about the creators of this beautiful book and the story behind its success here.

 Sammcbratney square